 The problem was that I was quickly becoming a “Jack of all trades, but master of none.”
 I’m sure that your goal isn’t being “adequate” at something.
 You want to be great!
 So, pick the most important thing (or 2) and master it (or them).
 Then you can move on to the next piece of the puzzle.

-Finally, your goal must be something that has a set “time” or deadline.
+Finally, SMART Goals have a set “time” or deadline.

 Come up with an ultimate deadline that’s realistic.
 Then decide on the deadlines for any of the smaller steps that you came up with while crafting your SMART Goal.
 These deadlines should be realistic but they should also keep pushing you.
 If there’s no feeling of urgency, it is easy to become complacent.